ryanrong2000/ICO/README.md

 # ICO

 Example of Ethereum ERC20 token ICO (Initial Coin Offering).
 Created with Openzeppelin and Truffle.
-Ready to be deployed to Ropsten and local.
+Ready to be deployed to local, testnet, or mainnet.